The RDAM Camp for Sound Engineers will consist of lectures, hands-on studio and concert recordings, live-streaming as well as various test recordings.

 The Royal Danish Academy of Music

-Jesper Andersen holds a degree in Sound Engineering from The Royal Danish Academy of Music (RDAM).
+Jesper Andersen holds a tonmeister degree from The Royal Danish Academy of Music (RDAM).
 As a Grammy-nominated producer, he has produced, engineered and performed on more than 100 CD releases.
 Productions include music for radio, TV, commercials, theater, art installations and performances.
-He also works as Music Engineer/ Producer at the Danish Broadcasting Corporation and lectures at the Rhythmic Conservatory of Music and the Danish Technical University.
+He has also worked as Music Engineer/ Producer at the Danish Broadcasting Corporation and lectures at the Rhythmic Conservatory of Music and the Danish Technical University.

 He works within a wide range of genres and has produced/engineered for the Danish Broadcast Concert Orchestra, Athelas Sinfonietta, Holland House, Aarhus Symphony Orchestra, Odense Symphony Orchestra, Norrköping Symphony Orchestra, Figura Ensemble, Kammerensemble Neue Musik Berlin, Under Byen, Efterklang, Tina Dickow, Choir of Young Believers, Bonnie "Prince" Billy, Czeslaw Spiewa, and Mary Gauthier.